 And what makes someone “creepy?”
 My hypothesis is that creepiness is really just subtle behavior and mannerisms that come across as weird and possibly dangerous.
 It is a subconscious signal that a person is “off” socially and thus best avoided.
 Often it is more a gut feeling rather than logical, probably because the older parts of our brains that we share with other animals are picking up the creepiness cues.

-It is no surprise that women often describe guys this way, because in terms of human evolutionary history, hanging with the wrong guy could have literally resulted in death to a woman (and still could today).
+It is no surprise that women often describe guys who they don’t want to associate with as “creepy,” because in terms of human evolutionary history, hanging with the wrong guy could have literally resulted in death to a woman (and still could today).

 And, this is why women will never date a creep.
 A creep is the exact opposite of what women look for in a guy: a strong person who will provide for and protect them.